 During the summer months, my mother in law has a little veg patch in her garden that keeps the family in spinach, silverbeet, cucumbers, beans, snow peas and spaghetti squash.
 Some years the haul from the garden is better than others, this year has been very dry, so we have had far less to eat from the garden.
 The snow peas have been small and kind of dry until recently, which is a shame because I do love them. last week we got a reasonable haul of snow peas to come home with, not wanting to waste the sweet crisp freshness of the snow peas I decided a tasty beef stir-fry would make the best use of the little green treats.

-Heat a wok or large frying pan, add two tablespoons of sunflower oil.
+Heat a wok or large frying pan, add two tablespoons of sunflower oil when you add the oil it should be smoking hot.

-Add the sliced mushrooms to the wok and cook them on high heat, occasionally stirring.
+Add the sliced mushrooms to the wok and cook them on a high heat, occasionally stirring, when they start to brown remove them from the pan and set them to one side.

 Return the wok to the heat, add the remaining sunflower oil.